MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-03-tlol-part-3-initial-ideas.markdown

 within the game *.exe client itself.
-This can be seen because it's possible to view League of Legends replays within the client when offline, presumably this is to simplify the replay system and because it reduces the traffic and processing power which Riot Games needs to dedicate to this service to only providing the replay files.
+This can be seen because it's possible to view League of Legends replays within the client when offline, presumably this is to simplify the replay system and because it reduces the traffic and processing power which Riot Games needs to dedicate to this service as they only need to providea service to download the replay files.

 However, if someone was to create a method of decrypting rofl replay files, it would make it very easy to process these replay files as the raw packet data would be available for